ParthChatupale/AgriSensePro/README.md

 ## Why This System Feels Different

-- **Hybrid Fusion Engine**: Most dashboards lean only on rule-based heuristics or only on machine learning.
-Our engine blends both—transparent agronomy rules catch the “must-not-miss” events while lightweight ML scores refine confidence.
-Farmers see advice they can trust, and we can explain why it fired.
+- **Hybrid Fusion Engine**: Typical dashboards lean only on rules or only on ML.
+We run both.
+Hand-crafted agronomy rules keep the system transparent, and lightweight models provide extra context, so an alert is both explainable and confident.
-- **Built-in Community Support**: Shifting conversations away from scattered WhatsApp groups, the community page gives verified farmers a place to post photos, describe issues, and crowdsource fixes.
-That feedback loop also flows back into the Fusion Engine roadmap.
+- **Community Built In**: Farmers don’t need separate chat groups.
+The community page lets them post photos, describe issues, and get responses from peers or extension teams.
+Those conversations also help us refine the advisory logic.

-### Impact in the Field
+### Impact on the Ground

-- Alerts are grounded in data *and* agronomy knowledge, so farmers take action faster.
+- Alerts land faster because they’re backed by both data science and agronomy know-how.
-- Discussions stay inside KrushiRakshak, helping extension workers monitor trends and respond with empathy.
+- Discussions stay inside KrushiRakshak, giving mentors and agri experts one place to watch emerging issues.
-- The blended approach reduces false positives and keeps the experience relatable instead of “black-box AI.”
+- The balanced approach cuts down on noisy alerts and keeps the experience easy to trust.

 ## System Architecture